 One of the most effective ways to better understand your spending habits and save money for traveling is to keep a spending journal.
 This means keeping track of your expenses — every single one — to provide an honest depiction of your current financial situation as well as your spending habits.
-It will also help you set a healthy and realistic budget based off a real number, rather than the one you have in your head so you can learn to save the right amount for that big trip.
+It will also help you set a healthy and realistic budget based on a real number, rather than the one you have in your head so you can learn to save the right amount for that big trip.

 Here’s how it works: